C-Cameras: GoPro Hero 8 Black & GoPro Hero 7 Black

 What's the deal with the drone?

-I think of the drone as another camera option.
+The drone is essentially another camera in my kit, and is included with every package.
 At any given point during the day, I'll be using some camera or other.
-If you'd like that camera to be a drone, we can discuss beforehand when, where, or how drone usage might work best.
-I mostly recommend using it to get ariel shots of the venue or scenery rather than documentary style coverage or portrait style shots of the bride & groom.
+If you'd like that camera to be a drone, we can discuss beforehand when drone usage might work best.
+I mostly recommend using it to get ariel shots of the venue or scenery rather than documentary style coverage or portrait style shots of the bride & groom, as the latter can be quite time consuming.
+Drone usage isn't guaranteed, but if you'd like it to be, I may arrange for a subcontracted drone pilot to shoot for us instead.

 Can you describe your process?